 On impact, the B-24 blew up in two distinct explosions heard on Tarawa.
 The entire crew was presumed to be killed in the crash and were all listed as Missing In Action (MIA).
 The crash was believed to have been caused by water in the gas.

 The wreckage of this B-24 sank into to Tarawa Lagoon at a depth of 24'.

 After the crash, the remains of three of the crew, later identified as Dabrowski, Polzien and Myers were recovered and buried on in the main Marine Cemetery no. 33 on Tarawa (Betio).
 In March 1946 the graves of these crew members were exhumed and relocated to Lone Pine Cemetery on Tarawa (Betio).
 Afterwards, the remains of Dabrowski and Myers were again exhumed and transported to U. S. Army Mausoleum at Schofield Barracks on Oahu before being transported to the United States for permanent burial.

-The seven crew members killed in the crash were officially declared dead the day of the mission.
-All seven are memorialized at National Memorial Cemetery of the Pacific (Punchbowl) at the court of the missing on court 7.
+The entire crew was killed in the crash were officially declared dead the day of the mission.
+The eight Missing In Action (MIA) crew members are memorialized at National Memorial Cemetery of the Pacific (Punchbowl) at the court of the missing on court 7.

 Johnson also has a memorial marker at Odd Fellows Cemetery in Seaford, DE.

 Polzien also has a memorial marker at Fort McPherson National Cemetery section MA, site 10.
 He also has another memorial marker at Jefferson Cemetery in Jefferson, IA.